2017 Pacific hurricane season: Seasonal summary

 Although hurricane season in the eastern Pacific does not officially begin until May 15, and on June 1 in the central Pacific, activity began several days prior with the formation of a tropical depression in the eastern region on May 9.
 This was the earliest formation of a tropical cyclone on record in the eastern Pacific basin proper, until broken by Tropical Depression One-E in 2020.
 When it intensified into Tropical Storm Adrian a few hours later, the system became the earliest named storm on record in the region, a record that stood until broken by Tropical Storm Andres in 2021.
 Near normal activity occurred in June, with Tropical Storm Calvin formed on June 11, and Hurricane Dora on June 25.
 For the third year in a row, July featured above average activity, with the fifth highest ACE value for that month on record.
 The Accumulated Cyclone Energy index for the 2017 Pacific hurricane season as calculated by Colorado State University using data from the National Hurricane Center was approximately 100.7 units, about 20 percent near average.

 Systems

 Tropical Storm Adrian

-On May 5, the National Hurricane Center (NHC) indicated that an area of low pressure was forecast to form south of Mexico over subsequent days, with the possibility of tropical cyclone development thereafter.
-A broad cyclonic circulation began to develop as expected late on May 7, gradually organizing into the season's first tropical depression by 21:00 UTC on May 9, while located about 545 mi south-southeast of Salina Cruz, Mexico.
-The depression intensified into Tropical Storm Adrian six hours later.
-Initially, forecasts expected the small storm to intensify into a powerful hurricane.
-Shortly after reaching peak intensity early on May 10, an unexpected increase in mid-level wind shear caused Adrian to quickly weaken and degenerate to a remnant low by 00:00 UTC on May 11.
-Adrian's remnant low persisted for another day, before dissipating on May 12.
+Between May 5–6, a tehuantepecer occurred over the East Pacific, enhancing cyclonic spin over the eastern reaches of the basin.
+A tropical wave was first identified over Panama around the same time, and it interacted with the gap wind event on its westward trek.
+The disturbance gradually organized, becoming the season's first tropical depression around 18:00 UTC on May 9 while located about 275 nmi south-southwest of the El Salvador–Guatemala border.
+At the time, it was the earliest tropical cyclone on record in the East Pacific.
+Six hours later, it intensified into Tropical Storm Adrian.
+Satellite imagery depicted a well-organized tropical storm with a mid-level eye feature, and Adrian attained peak winds of 40 kn early on May 10.
+Although forecasters initially expected Adrian to become a hurricane, the influence of mid-level southeasterly wind shear was poorly modeled.
+Thunderstorm activity became increasingly displaced from the cyclone's center, and it weakened.
+By 00:00 UTC on May 11, Adrian degenerated to a remnant low.
+It moved northwestward and dissipated offshore the Mexico coastline the next day.